-As I have stated before, it never seems to amaze me the never-ending list of spectacular golf clubs & courses around the world, each one of them have their very own characteristics & uniqueness about them.
+As I have stated before, it never seems to amaze me the never-ending list of spectacular golf clubs & courses around the world, each one of them has their very own characteristics & uniqueness about them.

 And this stunning golf club is worthy of joining that list…

-The first 18 hole par 72 Championship golf course was built in Tanzania on the east coast of The African Continent by the world-renowned golf course designer, David Jones.
+The first 18-hole par 72 Championship golf course was built in Tanzania on the east coast of The African Continent by the world-renowned golf course designer, David Jones.

 It opened in 2003, with the man himself a Kenyan Open Golf Champion, and a former Irish National Golf Coach.

 The course is 1400 metres above sea level and is set in 1000 acres of the African bush near the small town of Usa River which is only a 30-minute drive from Kilimanjaro airport.